-Ancient cultures in Africa revered the giraffe, as some modern cultures do today, and commonly depicted it in prehistoric rock and cave paintings.
-Unknown outside of Africa, this animal so excited man’s curiosity that it was sometimes sent as a diplomatic gift to other countries; one of the earliest records tells of a giraffe going from “Melinda” (presumably Malindi) in Kenya to China in 1415.
+Ancient cultures in Africa revered the giraffe and commonly depicted it in prehistoric rock and cave paintings.
+Unknown outside Africa, this animal so excited man’s curiosity that it was sometimes sent as a diplomatic gift to other countries; one of the earliest records tells of a giraffe going from ‘Melinda’ (presumably Malindi) in Kenya to China in 1415.

 The giraffe (as well as its short-necked relative the okapi from Central African forests) has a distinctive walking gait, moving both legs on one side forward at the same time.
-At a gallop, however, the gait changes, and the giraffe simultaneously swings the hind legs ahead of and outside the front legs, reaching speeds of 35 miles an hour.
+At a gallop, however, the gait changes, and the giraffe simultaneously swings the hind legs ahead of and outside the front legs, reaching speeds of 56kmh/ 35mih.
 Its heavy head moves forward with each powerful stride, then swings back to stay balanced.

 They browse on a great variety of trees using their prehensile upper lip and long tongue to grasp the vegetation.
-Their average height is over four and a half meters and they often weigh over 1200kg.
+Their average height is over 4.5m / 15ft and they often weigh over 1 200kg / 2 650lb.

-They breed at any time but usually at the end of the rains having a gestation period of 15 months and only one offspring per birth.
+They breed at any time but usually at the end of the rains having a gestation period of 15 months and almost always only one offspring per birth.

 Giraffes have a highly efficient blood circulation system.
-Their heart beat is 150 times/min as compared to an elephant at 25 times.
-This prevents dizziness when they move their heads up and down on average through 18 feet when drinking water.
+Their heart beat is 150 times/minute as compared to an elephant at 25 times/minute.
+This prevents dizziness when they move their heads up and down on average through 5.5m / 18ft when drinking water.

 Bulls fight one another by necking, testing their strength by pushing like human arm wrestlers.
-In Luangwa Valley there is an endemic subspecies called Thornicrofts Giraffe with slightly different markings.
+In the Luangwa Valley there is an endemic subspecies called Thornicroft’s giraffe with slightly different markings.